 Performing over 8,000 procedures every year, our surgeons are supported by our experienced nursing staff, who are highly trained in orthopaedic care and treatment.
-All nursing staff also have mandatory advanced life support training for the detection, assessment and care of any deteriorating patients.
+Advanced life support trained registered nurses are available 24/7 for the detection, assessment and care of any deteriorating patients.

 Treatment and Rehabilitation

 Patients admitted to our hospital receive surgery to treat damaged or diseased bones and joints.
 Our surgeons’ expertise, knowledge and technical skills are paramount in achieving the best outcomes for patients.
 Careful selection of patients suitable for surgery and managing expectations is an important part of our treatment program.

 Once your operation is complete, you will begin the recovery process with rehabilitation exercises.
 If required, you may have an inpatient physiotherapist consultation.
 The physiotherapist will explain to you the exercises you are required to undertake to ensure recovery is successful, and arrange for any aids to be supplied (walking frame, crutches).

 We’re here to help everyone including families and people just like you.
 Our patients are at the centre of everything we do and it is our goal to assist in the recovery and improvement of your health and wellbeing.